Addgene: Tools and guides

 Molecular Cloning Guides—References to help scientists design plasmid cloning experiments, including tutorials on restriction enzyme digestion and PCR-based cloning.

 Molecular Cloning Protocols—Specific protocols for a variety of plasmid cloning techniques, such as isolation of bacterial colonies, DNA purification by gel electrophoresis and bacterial transformation.

 Collaborations

 Addgene collaborates with institutes and consortia to curate plasmid collections for specific purposes.
 Examples of these collaborations include special collections from the Structural Genomics Consortium, Zinc Finger Consortium, the Cell Migration Consortium, the KLF collection and The Michael J. Fox Foundation.
 The plasmids are available to both academic and industry labs.

+In 2020, Addgene received funding from Fast Grants to subsidize the cost of reagents for COVID-19 research.